 Born in Bristol in 1958 to devout Mormon parents, Jerry Wayne Lovelock hopped it to Liverpool just in time for the explosion of punk at Eric’s, playing with Pauline Murray & The Invisible Girls, then Dead Or Alive with future Celebrity Big Brother diva, Pete Burns.

-Co-writing half the songs on their first album, Sophisticated Boom Boom, Wayne Hussey (as he was now calling himself) left before its 1984 release, having inadvertently done himself out of a job by putting his guitar through a synth and creating a disco sound that Burns fell in love with.
+Co-writing half the songs on the first Dead or Alive album, Sophisticated Boom Boom, Wayne Hussey (as he was now calling himself) left before its 1984 release, having inadvertently done himself out of a job by putting his guitar through a synth and creating a disco sound that Burns fell in love with.

 Hussey ended up in the Sisters Of Mercy for a year, eventually leaving with bassist Craig Adams because kommandant Andrew Eldritch wanted to tour less while Hussey and Adams wanted to tour more.
 The result was hard-gigging band, The Mission, who trod the boards from 1986 to 1996 – and again from 1999 to 2008.